everli/uppy-android-sdk/README.md

     Uppy.checkForUpdates(context, lifecycleOwner, callback)
 ```

 This function should also be called at all possible entry points to your application.
 A common solution is to call it from a base `BaseActivity` or `BaseFragment`.
-This mode is used to present customized views and dialogs.
+When calling this method customized views and dialogs are shown.